Josef Mazura

-Josef Mazura (born 23 April 1956) is a retired Czech football player and currently manager.
+Josef Mazura (born 23 April 1956) is a Czech retired football player and currently manager.
 He played for Czechoslovakia.

-As active player, Mazura spent most of his career with Zbrojovka Brno.
-However, at the end of career he also played for St. Pölten, Hasselt, and Stockerau.
+As active player, Mazura spent most of his career with FC Zbrojovka Brno.
+At the end of career he also played for St. Pölten, Hasselt, and Stockerau.

 He was a participant at the 1980 Olympic Games, where the Czechoslovak team won the gold medal.

 After retiring, he became a coach.
 He led Petra Drnovice, 1.
 FC Brno, FC Spartak Trnava and 1.
 FC Slovácko.
 He managed SFC Opava, with whom he won Moravian–Silesian Football League in 2010–11 season.